coke/raku-zef-deps/README.md

 `-graph` generates a PNG via `dot`.
 To use this option, you must install the optional module `Uxmal` using zef.
 When run with this option, a file is generated in a temp directory and the path to the file is printed as the only non-debug output.

+# Environment variables

+## ZEF_DEPS_INDENT

+Indenting defaults to 4 spaces but can be overridden via this environment variable.